 - Designate a legal guardian and someone who will manage inheritance for any minor children

 - Establish plans for business succession that can take effect at retirement, disability or death

-- Make creative use of trusts in order to accomplish any number of objectives, including avoiding probate or supporting a disabled relative without risking the loss of government benefits
+- Make creative use of trusts to accomplish any number of objectives, including avoiding probate and supporting a disabled relative without risking the loss of government benefits

 Have You Been Named Executor Of An Estate?

 When a person dies, his or her assets must be collected, debts paid and the remaining assets distributed according to the decedent’s wishes.
 This process is known as estate administration.
 Often, an individual’s will names a family member or another trusted acquaintance to steer the estate administration process through probate court.
 This person is known as the executor.